Want to know more about writing an award-winning nomination?

 WA Education Awards

 We love passionate educators.
 Who deserves your recognition?
-Nominations are now open.
+Finalists are announced Tuesday 23 July 2019.

 Inspiring teachers, outstanding principals, excellent support staff and successful schools can be recognised through the WA Education Awards.